Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Experimental Findings

 \subsection{Parameter Tuning}

-There are two parameters in the restarting procedures which decide how to handle the machine learning prediction.
+There are two parameters in the \restart\ procedure which decide how to handle the machine learning prediction.
 The first one is $\alpha$, which specifies the amount by which the initial prediction is inflated.
-The second one is $\beta$, the amount by which the prediction is inflated due to a restart.
+The second one is $\beta$, the amount by which the prediction is inflated.
 We investigate the impact of these parameters on the queue size; see Figure~\ref{fig:qsize_and_distance} (bottom layer, both figures for same instance).
-On the left, we fix $\beta = 1.3$ and vary $\alpha$; on the right we fix $\alpha = 1.4$ and vary $\beta$.
-As is visible from these plots, a larger $\alpha$ means that the first restart occurs later.
-Also, a larger $\beta$ leads to a large number of nodes inserted during a restart.
+On the left, we fix $\beta = 1.3$ and vary $\alpha$; on the right we fix $\alpha = 1.3$ and vary $\beta$.
+As is visible from these plots, a larger $\alpha$ means that the first call of \restart\ occurs later.
+Also, a larger $\beta$ leads to a larger number of nodes inserted during \restart.

 We tested several configurations for $\alpha$ and $\beta$ on the instances in the validation set.
 Table~\ref{tbl:smart_alpha_beta_q} and Table~\ref{tbl:smart_alpha_beta_cumq} state the respective number of queue operations $Q$ and the cumulative queue size $C$ for various choices.
 As it turns out, for both these performance indicators it is best to choose $\alpha$ and $\beta$ small.